 The data collected in Voice of the Customer efforts is qualitative data — written or spoken word.
 The most impactful customer feedback comes directly from the customers.
 Customer experience survey methodologies such as Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), and Customer Effort Score (CES) help you gather more direct customer feedback.

-Beyond the qualitative feedback provided, these customer experience survey methodologies provide quantitative scores that help your organization benchmark and improve experiences over time.
+Beyond the qualitative feedback provided, these survey methods provide quantitative scores that help your organization benchmark and improve experiences over time.

-The Net Promoter Score or Net Promoter System (NPS®) is a customer experience survey methodology and metric used to measure customer loyalty through first-hand feedback.
+Net Promoter Score or Net Promoter System (NPS) is a customer experience survey methodology and metric used to measure customer loyalty through first-hand feedback.

 The methodology starts with asking a single question: “How likely are you to recommend [company/product] to a friend or colleague?”
 Customers answer on a scale of 0-10 (not likely to very likely).